-Family doctors are trained in all areas of medicine.
+Family doctors are trained in all areas of medicine and care for patients of all ages.
 They can diagnose and treat the full range of problems people usually bring to their doctors.
-They know when to treat you, and, if necessary, when to bring in another specialist you can trust.
+They know when to treat you, and, if necessary, when to bring in another specialist.

 Source: MedlinePlus and the American Academy of Family Physicians